IoTReady/iotready.github.io/index.md

   - section_id: latest-projects
     type: section_portfolio
     layout_style: mosaic
-    title: Recent Work
+    title: Powered Solutions
     # subtitle: An optional subtitle of the section
     projects_number: 6
     view_all_label: View All
     view_all_url: portfolio
   - section_id: services
     type: section_grid
-    title: What We Do
+    title: What We Offer
     # subtitle: An optional subtitle of the section
     col_number: two
     is_numbered: true
     grid_items:
-      - title: Open Source Firmware
+      - title: Open Source
         content: >-
-          Our firmware base for the ESP32 and ESP8266 allows the same ease of use as Arduino without compromising on performance, customisability or licensing.
+          We have contributed a number of plugins to simplify IoT app development and are in the process of open sourcing firmware frameworks for the ESP32 (BLE/WiFi) and A9 (GSM) chips.
         url: /open-source/
       - title: Licensed IP
         content: >-